Aside from weight loss, the second most popular goal we see is (understandably) to build muscle. We all want good-looking body composition!

 Other factors to consider when it comes to building muscle

 Protein really is the name of the game for building muscle, but I do want to mention a few other factors to support your goal:

 I can’t tell you how often I see women not eating enough to support their metabolic needs.
 You can be eating really high protein, but if you’re not getting enough healthy fat and carbohydrates as well, you’re not doing yourself any favors.
 Your workout performance will be affected big time and you simply cannot grow new muscle without enough fuel to support it.

 Think of it like this: random workouts = random results.
 You need to be following a strategic plan to encourage the muscles to grow.
 A progressive overload program slowly increases your reps and weight over a period of time (about 12 weeks).
 The key is consistency here and also repeating the same exercises week to week.
 Give your body a chance to master certain exercises and perform better and better over time!

 We know how critical this strength-style programming is, which is why we include it for our monthly members.

 Kiss your gains goodbye if you’re not giving yourself enough rest days.
 More workouts is not better.
 Read more about this here.

 Tips to hit your protein target:

-- If you’re new to the world of protein: check out this post that breaks down all the major sources and how much protein they will provide you.
+If you’re new to the world of protein: check out the below post that breaks down all the major sources and how much protein they will provide you.